-This Russian Website Is Billing Itself As Airbnb For Homophobes
+A Russian Website Wants To Take All The Homophobes Airbnb Doesn't

 4. In addition to embracing anti-LGBT hosts banned from Airbnb, MyLinker created this “gay locator” to identify Russian cities with high levels of gay “activity.”

 “Find out how many gays live in the cities of Russia!
-MyLinker conducted extensive research to find homosexuals, and how you can find out how many of them are located in any city.”
+MyLinker conducted extensive research to find homosexuals, and now you can find out how many of them are located in any city.”

 5. Type in the city and GayLocator will do the “math,” which is beyond sketchy to the point of being laughable.

-Note: This post has been updated with comment from MyLinker.